Posted on: February 9, 2021

 Check college admissions sites for clues about a school’s position on DI.
 You are likely to find this information under the how-to-apply or FAQ section.
 If those sections don’t make it immediately clear if your school tracks DI, try looking for the admissions criteria section of the school’s Common Data — just Google “Common Data Set” plus the full name of the school.
-Use your search results to determine if the college considers demonstrated interest as very important, moderately important, or of little-to-no importance for the application; see the Dartmouth links below to see what I mean (toward the bottom of page 8).
+Find the First Year Admission section, locate the evaluation criteria chart, and check the demonstrated interest section.
+Use your search results to determine if the college considers demonstrated interest as very important, moderately important, or of little-to-no importance for the application.

 If you still can’t find the information you need on a school’s website, just send an email to the school’s admissions office or local representative asking them if they track DI.